frankaemika/docs/source/overview.rst

   angles, or the gripper status.
 * Execute motions by sending joint positions, joint velocities, Cartesian poses, or Cartesian velocities.
-* Send joint-level torque commands.
+* Send joint level torque commands.
-* Changing parameters of the Arm, e.g. to set collision sensitivity, to set additional loads, or to change joint/Cartesian stiffness.
+* Change parameters like the collision sensitivity, set additional loads, the joint/Cartesian stiffness etc.
 * Calculate forward kinematics and other model properties from the current robot state.
 * Control the gripper.
 * Use the robot model library which provides the following: